 Turmagar the Tuska

-As previously stated, this episode features a very straightforward plot – approached by Turmagar, a senior figure from a race known as the Tuskas, to defend their people and their territory from a fearsome, technological beast, the ThunderCats have to fight their way through a variety of perils before arriving at Tuskania to face the Technopede in a climatic battle.
-After being established on Third Earth for some time now, it is interesting to see the ThunderCats encountering beings and races on their adopted planet that they still have not encountered before, and it is worth noting that the Tuskas are different from many of the other races that the ThunderCats have come into contact with – for, unlike, for example, the Berbils or the Wollos, the Tuskas would appear to be a race of warrior beings who are generally capable of defending themselves, yet are unable to best the firepower and sheer enormity of the Technopede.
-As such, the Tuskas would appear to be a race much closer to, say, the Warrior Maidens than some of the other, more diminutive or helpless, races that the ThunderCats have befriended.
+As previously stated, this episode features a very straightforward plot.
+Approached by Turmagar, a senior figure from a race known as the Tuskas, to defend their people and their territory from a fearsome, technological beast, the ThunderCats have to fight their way through a variety of perils before arriving at Tuskania to face the Technopede in a climactic battle.
+After being established on Third Earth for some time now, it is interesting to see the ThunderCats encountering beings and races on their adopted planet that they still have not encountered before, and it is worth noting that the Tuskas are different from many of the other races that the ThunderCats have come into contact with.
+Unlike, for example, the Berbils or the Wollos, the Tuskas would appear to be a race of warrior beings who are generally capable of defending themselves, yet are unable to best the firepower and sheer enormity of the Technopede.
+As such, the Tuskas would appear to be a race much closer to, say, the Warrior Maidens than some of the other more diminutive or helpless races that the ThunderCats have befriended.
 Another interesting note is that, in this instance, even though the Tuskas have never encountered the ThunderCats before, they are the ones to seek out our feline heroes and ask for aid, thus showing how the ThunderCats’ reputations have spread, and how they have come to be trusted by the initially suspicious peoples of Third Earth.

 In many ways, the structure of this episode is quite similar to the one that (at least in Production Order) immediately precedes it, “Return of the Driller”.
-That episode also boasted quite a basic plot, enhanced by a string of largely unconnected action sequences – in “Return of the Driller” the ThunderCats encounter these perils attempting to return the Sponge Fog to Cats Lair, whereas in “Turmagar the Tuska”, the dangers are encountered whilst journeying to Tuskania.
-Aside from this, the two episodes are very similar – however, where “Turmagar” manages to outdo its predecessor is in the quality of the action sequences themselves, which (thanks largely to the outstanding animation and brilliant direction) present a very tangible sense of threat.
-Another area where “Turmagar” outshines the previous episode is in terms of its climax – whilst in “Return of the Driller”, the scene of the ThunderCats completing their mission and neutralising the acid attacking Cats Lair is very brief and feels like an anticlimax compared to what has gone before, in this episode the undeniable highlight is the ThunderCats’ battle with the giant Technopede creature.
+That episode also boasted quite a basic plot, enhanced by a string of largely unconnected action sequences.
+In “Return of the Driller” the ThunderCats, traveling in the ThunderTank, encounter a number of perils attempting to return the Sponge Fog to Cats’ Lair; and in “Turmagar the Tuska”, a number of dangers are encountered whilst journeying to Tuskania in the ThunderTank.
+The two episodes are structurally very similar.
+However, where “Turmagar the Tuska” manages to outdo its predecessor is in the quality of the action sequences themselves, which (thanks largely to the outstanding animation and brilliant direction) present a very tangible sense of threat.
+Another area where “Turmagar” outshines the previous episode is in terms of its climax.
+Whilst in “Return of the Driller”, the scene of the ThunderCats completing their mission and neutralizing the acid attacking Cats’ Lair is very brief and feels like an anticlimax compared to what has gone before, in this episode the undeniable highlight is the ThunderCats’ battle with the Giant Technopede.

-In fact, the battle itself is something of a culmination of this episode’s greatest strengths – the gripping, engaging, beautifully animated action sequences.
-In this episode, the Japanese animation influence that fuels ThunderCats is very much in evidence – not just in terms of the animation style, but also in terms of the sheer depth and detail of some of the animation artwork shown in this episode.
+In fact, the battle itself is something of a culmination of this episode’s greatest strength—gripping, engaging, beautifully animated action sequences.
+In this episode, the Japanese animation influence that fuels ThunderCats is very much in evidence, not just in terms of the animation style, but also in terms of the sheer depth and detail of much of the artwork.
 Much of the animation of the ThunderCats themselves is shaded to show the casting of shadow, which is always a way of defining the quality of an episode’s animation, and all of the ThunderCats’ movements, particularly during fast-paced action sequences, are fluid, detailed, full of motion and choreographed to perfection.
-The special effects are bright and believable, the action is fast-paced and high-octane, and throughout this episode it is easy to see how this series became such a firm favourite with fans of action, adventure and visual excitement in animation.
+The special effects are bright and believable, the action is fast-paced and high-octane, and throughout this episode it is easy to see how this series became such a firm favorite with fans of action, adventure and visual excitement in animation.
 In terms of visuals, this episode is nigh on impossible to fault, and arguably would not be topped until the show’s second season.

-Although straightforward in plot, one interesting little touch utilised in “Turmagar the Tuska” is the scene where Tygra is enchanted and captured by the Vampire Mermaid.
-Given that Tygra is shown to possess great wisdom and intellect, as well as great mind power as showcased in the fourth part of Lion-O’s Anointment Trials, it is consistently surprising that Tygra should be the one who is so susceptible to outside influences, such as Mumm-Ra’s hallucinogenic fruit in “The Garden of Delights”, the Keystone in season 2’s episode of the same name, and, in this episode, the Vampire Mermaid.
-That Tygra should fall victim to her siren song is actually a lovely little character touch that is, of course, consistent with Tygra’s susceptibility to these aforementioned influences, yet it is always worth noting how self-contradictory this trait is when viewed in context with his abilities and personality otherwise.
+Although straightforward in plot, one interesting little touch utilized in “Turmagar the Tuska” is the scene where Tygra is enchanted and captured by the Vampire Mermaid.
+Given that Tygra is shown to possess great wisdom and intellect, as well as great mind power as showcased in the fourth part of Lion-O’s Anointment Trials, it is consistently surprising that Tygra should be the one who is so susceptible to outside influences, such as Mumm-Ra’s hallucinogenic fruit in “The Garden of Delights”, the Keystone in “Crystal Canyon”, and, in this episode, the Vampire Mermaid.
+That Tygra should fall victim to her siren song is actually a lovely little character touch that is, of course, consistent with Tygra’s susceptibility to these aforementioned influences, yet it is always worth noting how contradictory this trait is when viewed in context with his abilities and personality otherwise.

 It has to be stated that “Turmagar the Tuska” is not a great masterpiece of scriptwriting; the plot is not particularly inspired, the dialogue is forgettable, and to a large extent it is merely an (albeit superior) rehash of the episode that precedes it.
-And yet, somehow the beauty of the animation, the pace and engaging nature of the action, the sense of danger and the sense of excitement that permeate this episode lift it to a level that makes it captivating viewing.
-This episode is one of my favourites, and is showcase for much of what made ThunderCats a favourite for so many back in the 1980s.
+And yet, somehow the beauty of the animation, the pace and engaging nature of the action, the sense of danger and the sense of excitement that permeate this episode lift it to a level that make for captivating viewing.
+This episode is one of my favorites, and is showcase for much of what made ThunderCats a favorite for so many back in the 1980s.